spiros166/TweetSentiment/README.md

 It perfroms sentiment analysis for two different tasks:

   Task A: Contextual Polarity Disambiguation: Given a message containing a marked instance of a word or phrase, determine whether that instance is positive, negative or neutral in that context.

-  Subtask B: Message Polarity Classification: Given a message, classify whether the message is of positive, negative, or neutral sentiment.
+  Task B: Message Polarity Classification: Given a message, classify whether the message is of positive, negative, or neutral sentiment.
 For messages conveying both a positive and negative sentiment, whichever is the stronger sentiment should be chosen.

   *** Run classifiers for your own data simply by changing the data folder content.